akaditya394/list-repos-angular/README.md

 2. View the test coverage report in the terminal or open the generated `coverage` folder to view it in a browser.

-## Hosting

-You can host the SPA on any cloud service provider of your choice (e.g., Heroku, Netlify, GitHub Pages).
-Follow the provider's instructions to deploy the app.

 ## API Documentation

 For more information on the GitHub REST API used in this project, refer to the [official documentation](https://docs.github.com/en/rest/reference).

-.